 SELF ARRANGED WORKSHOPS

-Self-arranged workshops in any technique can be requested.
-If you have a group of at least five people interested in a particular print form let us know.
+We can provide workshops in any technique.
+If you have a group of at least six people interested in a particular print form let us know.
 We can design a one-day, weekend or weekly programme around you.

 The term intaglio comes from the Italian word intagliare, meaning “to incise.”
 In this technique, acid, salt mordents, abrasive material or a sharp pointed tool are used to incise textures into a flat plate.
 This plate may be made of copper, steel, iron, zinc or polycarbonate.
 The lines and tones of the printed image are dependent on these textured areas.
 The plate is covered with ink, and then wiped so that only the incised, textured areas contain ink.
 The pressure of the printing press forces dampened paper into the incisions where they pick up the ink.